mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 If needed, I'd terminate the process gracefully using **`kill`**.
 If it still doesn't stop, I'd use **`kill -9`** as the last option.

 ---

+# Q70.
+Scenario-Based Question – SSH Session Disconnected

+**Difficulty:** 🟡 Intermediate

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 👨‍💼 Interviewer

+You're connected to a production server through SSH and need to run a deployment script that will take around 30 minutes.
+What would you do to make sure the script keeps running even if your SSH session disconnects?

+---

+## 👨‍💻 Candidate

+I'd use **`nohup`** to start the deployment script.

+This ensures the process continues running even if my SSH session disconnects or I close the terminal.

+For long-running tasks on remote servers, `nohup` is a simple and reliable solution.

+---